wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       answers: [
         { text: "Yes", link: "MOD_MENU_1" },
         { text: "No", link: "DLC_MISSING" },
+        { text: "Game crashes", link: "GENERIC_CRASH" },
       ],
     },
+    "GENERIC_CRASH" : {
+      text: "When does the crash happen?",
+      answers: [
+        { text: "On game launch", link: "CRASH_STARTUP" },
+        { text: "when loading a savegame", link: "CRASH_CHAR_CONTINUE" },
+        { text: "when starting a run", link: "CRASH_RUN" },
+        { text: "while playing the game", link: "CRASH_RUN" },
+      ],
+    },
+    "CRASH_STARTUP" : {
+      text: "When the game crashes directly when launching the game, this means that an invalid '.xml' file is inside one of the mods you have installed.
+Please unsubscribe or deinstall all mods you have installed in the timeframe between the crash and the game working fine.", },
+    "CRASH_CHAR_CONTINUE" : {
+      text: "A crash happening when loading a savegame is most likely caused, by having a continuable run active, which was played with a modded character which was deinstalled recently.<br>Please reinstall the character mod and start a run with a vanilla character, for example Isaac.", },
+    "CRASH_RUN" : {
+      text: 'A crash happening on starting a run or while playing is most likely caused by a mod encountering a critical error.
+Please contact the mod creator, or visit the Modding Discord server and ask for help: <a href="https://discord.gg/KbevtvgD4z">Join the Official Modding Of Isaac Discord-Server</a>', },
     "DLC_MISSING" : {
       text: "You need to have at least the 'Afterbirth+' DLC or 'Repentance' installed to use Steam Workshop mods.<br>To get mods compatible with the base game (Rebirth) or Afterbirth (DLC 1), please check out <a href=\"https://moddingofisaac.com/\">https://moddingofisaac.com/</a>",